renepacchaux/this-ux-design-portfolio/README.md

 We are building for somebody, not just for aesthetics.

-Unfinished

-A portfolio needs to be fine-tuned, or your users may spend time learning to overcome the rough edges, if that.
+It might always feel unfinished, but a portfolio needs to be fine-tuned, or your users may spend time overcoming the rough edges, if that.

 The UX portfolio is customized and re-customized to keep effectiveness